 You’ll be invited to sign up for a whole variety of walks and hikes: all on-site activities and excursions are included in the rate, plus you can do the sustainability tour.
 Some excursions are off the premises, but once here you won’t want to venture far; there’s so much in Lapa Rios’ own 1,000 acres.

-That said, children over 6 will love Lapa Rios and are made very welcome here.
+Children over 6 will love Lapa Rios and are made very welcome here.
 There are plenty of things to amuse them, from scarlet macaws and spider monkeys in the rainforest to sustainability walks, family-friendly activities (many included in the rates), and kind and knowledgeable guides.
-Note there are no electronic amusements provided, but who needs them when you're surrounded by jungle?
+There are no electronic amusements provided, but who needs them when you're surrounded by jungle?

 Children (4-12 years), Teens (over 12)

 An extra bed can be added to most rooms and families will be accommodated in rooms nearest to the main building, so they don’t have so far to walk.
-Cabins sleep up to 4, and the Lapa Villas sleep up to 5.
+Bungalows sleep up to 4, and the Lapa Villas sleep up to 5.

 Children are well catered for in the dining room, where staff are especially attentive.
 There’s a children’s menu of international and Mexican favourites.